-Submission Fees and Categories
+Submission Fees and Refunds

 Regular Submissions

-The fee for a regular submission or resubmission is €300, which is reduced to €250 if the submitting author is a member of the European Finance Association.
-(The membership application form is available at http://european-finance.org.
-Please note that proof of membership may be required.
-If you have any question, please contact the EFA Executive Secretary for further information by emailing [email protected]’.)
-The submission fee is fully refunded if the editorial decision is rendered after more than 100 days.
-The clock starts from the day that the submission is moved out of the holding tank and assigned to an Editor (which may be up to a couple of days after the submission is received).
-This is consistent with the link sent by Editorial Express that allows authors to check the status of the submission – this link counts the number of days from assignment to an Editor.
+The clock for refunds starts from the day that the submission is moved out of the holding tank and assigned to an Editor (which may be up to a couple of days after the submission is received) or the date that full payment is confirmed – whichever is later.
+This is usually consistent with the link sent by Editorial Express that allows authors to check the status of the submission – this link counts the number of days from assignment to an Editor, and is correct unless the full submission fee payment was only confirmed after manuscript was moved out of the holding tank.

 Fast-Track Submissions

-If the most junior scholar completed their PhD less than four years ago and the paper is either returned for revision or accepted, we will refund the difference between the fast track fee (€900) and the regular submission fee (€250 for EFA members, €300 for non-members).
+If the most junior scholar completed their PhD less than four years ago and the paper is either returned for revision or accepted, we will refund the difference between the fast track fee and the regular submission fee.
 The refund also applies to fast track resubmissions (see http://revfin.org/fast-track-refunds-to-junior-scholars/).
 Please email the Editorial Managers if you believe this policy applies.

 Please note that the RF may refuse fast track submissions if we have already received many such submissions within a short period.
 In such cases, the submission will be treated as a regular submission, and the difference in fee refunded.